 Have you ever heard of one-to-one marketing?
-It’s when a brand targets individual prospects to market its products and services to.
+It’s when a brand targets individual prospects to whom to market its products and services.
 It’s also known as personalized marketing and it differs from traditional marketing in that it caters to a specific audience.

-Traditional marketing usually relies on selling to a wide set of customers through billboards, chats from bots, and emails.
-Today, analytics are more advanced, which is why business owners and marketers can carefully choose the audience that they want to target with their campaigns, newsletters, or ads.
+However, today, analytics are more advanced, which is why business owners and marketers can carefully choose the audience that they want to target with their campaigns, newsletters, and ads.

 Here are a few examples of personalized marketing campaigns:

-- Optimize your website based on your audience’s preferences
+- Optimizing your website based on your audience’s preferences.

-- Regularly send targeted email newsletters and campaigns
+- Regularly sending targeted email newsletters and campaigns.

-- Create dedicated landing pages for small audiences
+- Creating dedicated landing pages for small audience segments.

 Good to Know Statistics on Personalized Marketing